-Sibilance is what we call the hissing noise made by “ess” and “shh” sounds in the voice.
-We typically don’t notice it in conversation, but it can get really harsh on a recorded vocal!
-Naturally, the digital audio world came up with the de-esser to take care of excess sibilance and make our vocals sound smoother and more pleasant.
+Sibilance is what we call the hissing noise made by ‘ess’ and ‘shh’ sounds in the voice.
+We don’t notice it in conversation, but it can get really harsh on a recorded vocal.
+A de-esser can take care of excess sibilance and make our vocals sound smoother and more pleasant.

 A de-esser isn’t just for sibilance.